-2-10Hub
+What will happen with 2-10 Oceania Drive if the Hub is relocated?

 This will be subject to further consultation and approval processes however it is intended that the site at 2-10 Oceania Drive will be retained in council ownership and would be considered for a future use that is of benefit to the community.
 One possible example is public open space.
 Should the Oceania Drive site become available for a different public use, further consultation would be undertaken with the community.

-Parks and Open Space – What parks and open space is available?
+Parks and Open Space

+What parks and open space is available?

 A sub-regional passive park of approximately 2.2 hectares is identified as part of the Jetty Road Urban Design Development Plan adjoining 2-10 Oceania Drive.
-The park spans across Stage 1 & 2 of the development area with a small section of land from Stage 1 under council ownership with the balance to follow.
-Development of the open space with follow the structure plan and the park is likely to include elements of play areas, social seating, picnic areas and BBQ.
+The park spans across Stage 1 & 2 of the development area with a small section of land from Stage 1 under council ownership, with the balance to follow.
+Development of the open space will follow the structure plan and the park is likely to include elements of play areas, social seating, picnic areas and BBQ.

-Jetty Road growth Area - Stage 2 development – When will stage 2 be delivered?
+Jetty Road growth Area - Stage 2 development

+When will stage 2 be delivered?

 A pre-application for Stage 2 has been received and discussions are underway.

-Drysdale Library – What is happening with the library and the development contribution (check this one?)

-A development contributions are also collected to go towards the delivery of the Drysdale library and regional community centre.
-Detailed design is underway.
+Project Information

-Project Information - Where can I find more information?
+Where can I find more information?

 For more information or to register to attend an information session please visit https://yoursay.geelongaustralia.com.au/jettyroadccc

+Or contact

-Or contact on 5272 4222
+Social Planning and Investment on 5272 4222

 How long is the engagement open?